kmukhiddinov/ai-engineer-journey/stage-1/bwtc-api/README.md

 **Server-side vs client-side tools.** Not all tools work the same way underneath.
 Web search is server-side: Claude runs the search itself and hands back a finished result, no implementation needed beyond passing the schema.
 Text editor is client-side, same as any custom tool: Claude only requests the operation, and the actual read and write logic has to be written and executed on your end.

+## 001_chunking.ipynb

+RAG starts with breaking a source document into chunks, the hardest part of the whole pipeline since how a document gets divided shapes everything downstream.
+Three chunking strategies apply here.

+**Size based** divides text into strings of equal length.
+Downsides: each chunk can get cut off mid-thought and loses surrounding context.
+The workaround is giving neighboring chunks some overlap, which creates a bit of duplication but keeps more context inside each piece.

+**Structure based** divides text by its existing structure, headers, paragraphs, sections.
+Sounds clean in theory, but implementation gets shaky whenever the source text doesn't reliably follow that structure.

+**Semantic based** groups related sentences or sections together.
+Requires understanding individual sentences, so it's more computationally expensive, but produces more relevant chunks.

+Which method wins depends entirely on the source material.
+Chunking by character count ends up working for the vast majority of cases.

+## 002_embeddings.ipynb

+Semantic search finds chunks related to a user's question by using text embeddings, feeding each chunk into an embedding model that turns it into a list of numbers between -1 and 1.
+Each number scores some quality of the text, though which quality maps to which number isn't something you can pin down directly.

+The full RAG flow: chunk the source text, generate embeddings for each chunk, normalize them (handled automatically, and visualizable on a unit circle), then store everything in a vector database, a database built specifically for storing and comparing long lists of numbers like embeddings.

+A user's query gets embedded the same way, then the vector database returns whichever stored vector sits closest to it.
+Closeness is measured with cosine similarity, the cosine of the angle between the query vector and each stored embedding.
+A value close to -1 means unrelated.
+Distance is calculated as 1 minus similarity: same direction scores 0.0, perpendicular scores 1.0, completely opposite scores 2.0.
+Once the closest chunk is found, it gets added into the prompt alongside the user's question before that prompt goes to Claude.

+## hybrid.ipynb

+Semantic search (embeddings) is strong at context and meaning, lexical search is strong at exact word matches.
+Combining both gives a better balance than either alone.

+Lexical search here uses BM25 (best match 25, the 25th variation of the original formula).
+It tokenizes the user's query, checks how often each term shows up across all documents, and weights rarer terms higher.
+The chunk that uses the most high-weighted terms wins.

+Combining semantic and lexical search into one pipeline needs a retriever, a class wrapping both the vector index and the BM25 index.
+Results from each get merged using reciprocal rank fusion, RRF_score(d) = Σ 1/(k + rank_i(d)), where k is a constant, 60 is common but a smaller value like 1 was used here for clearer results.
+Higher RRF score means more relevant chunk.

 More notebooks coming, will keep updating this README as I go.